olikelly00/CV/README.md

 ### Communication

-At Cleo, I partnered with Head of Engineering to build the first Engineering interviewer training program, which required synthesizing technical information for different stakeholders.
-My communication skills were also developed while sourcing senior Engineers at Meta.
-While at Meta, I improved candidate outreach, led teams on sourcing sprints and conducted training sessions on technical topics and recruitment best practices.
+At Cleo, I collaborated with the Head of Engineering to create the first Engineering interviewer training program, effectively communicating technical information to various stakeholders.
+At Meta, I refined my communication skills by sourcing senior Engineers, improving candidate outreach, leading sourcing sprints, and conducting training sessions on technical topics and recruitment best practices.

 ### Leadership